nexus-devs/wow-classic-items/README.md

 npm install
 ```

-Add your Blizzard API Access token to a file called `blizzard_token` in the root directory
+Create a file called `blizzard_token` in the root directory and add your Blizzard API Access token

 Create directory `data/build`
 ```